Aubrey de Grey, anti-aging crusader

 I just read an interesting article about Aubrey de Grey, a biologist bent on stopping the process of aging.
 Although his ideas may seem radical, he's published in some mainstream journals, like Science.

-is mostly about the man himself.
+This article is mostly about the man himself.
 It portrays him as a charismatic visionary, "[impatient] with stragglers in the march toward extreme longevity."
 He has a "thorax-long" beard, and wears a knitted cap.
 He's childless, and married a biologist 19 years older than himself.
 Naturally, someone so eccentric could only be a computer scientist by formal training.

 The article also goes into a surprising amount of detail about what specific problems de Grey sees as contributing to aging, including mutations, "accumulation of intracellular junk," etc. Reading that list makes me want to spend the rest of my life in a bubble.